Chapter 2

 Question: How did Jesus do this?

-The answer to this question lies in,
+The answer to this question lies within,

 Leviticus 4:27-31